 - Duty teachers will carry a belt bag which will contain plasters, pen, first aid gloves, FirstAid passes - The belt bag will be kept in the office and the Office Assistant on duty will be responsible for restocking the bag. - The person on duty will consider the context and evaluate the seriousness of any misbehaviour.
-In the event of a minor problem it may be appropriate to encourage children to seek peer mediation, or indeed to sit down together (perhaps in the teacher's company) and attempt to solve it themselves. - If deemed 'complex, severe and/or challenging' then this will almost certainly result in the child being referred to the 'Reflection Time' space (the bench under the windows of Room 1).
+In the event of a minor problem it may be appropriate to encourage children to seek peer mediation, or indeed to sit down together (perhaps in the teacher's company) and attempt to solve it themselves.

+• If deemed 'complex, severe and/or challenging' then this will almost certainly result in the child being referred to management or a 'Time Out' space (walking with the duty teacher, sitting on seating outside Resource Room).